aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/aws-glue.md

 ```

-In this example spark job connected to the AWS Glue in the same account.

-**Spark Job to connect to AWS Glue catalog in a different account**
+####**AWS Glue catalog in different account**
-Spark job is running in EKS in Account A and accessing the AWS Glue catalog in Account B ( Refer https://docs.aws.amazon.com/glue/latest/dg/cross-account-access.html)
+Spark application is submitted to EMR Virtual cluster in Account A and is configured to connect to [AWS Glue catalog in Account B](https://docs.aws.amazon.com/glue/latest/dg/cross-account-access.html)

 IAM policy attached to the job execution role `("executionRoleArn": "<execution-role-arn>") `in Account A